 |11.89 volts||0% charged|

 If you’re seeing 12.45 volts or higher, your battery is in good shape and it’s time to check other common culprits.
 If you’re below a 75% charge, your battery might still bring the car to life, but not reliably.
-Below this threshold, your battery may need recharging or even replacing.
+Below this threshold, your battery may need recharging or even replacing depending on its age.

 If you struggle with any part of this process, take a trip to your local auto parts store and ask for help.
 Most shops are happy to help test, remove, recharge, and replace your car’s battery.
 You get a free hand, and they will (hopefully) earn your business in the future.